jpochyla/trezord-go/README.md

 Then:
 * `cd ~/go/src/github.com/jpochyla/trezord-go`
-* `xgo -ldflags '-w -s' --targets=windows/amd64,windows/386,darwin/amd64,linux/amd64,linux/386`
+* `xgo -ldflags='-w -s' --targets=windows/amd64,windows/386,darwin/amd64,linux/amd64,linux/386`
  or any subset of the targets
-  * `-ldflags '-w -s'` is for omitting symbol table, which makes the binary smaller.
+  * `-ldflags='-w -s'` is for omitting symbol table, which makes the binary smaller.
 In case of problems remove it `